danineto/annotations/README.md

 ## Get Methods by Annotation

-The get methods by annotation allow you to retrieve the class methods that implement the a particular annotation and particular parameters.
+The get methods by annotation allow you to retrieve the class methods that implement a particular annotation and particular parameters.

 ### Example using the AsMethod annotation